xiaoxiaoflood/firefox-scripts/README.md

 (click on each to expand)
 <details>
   <summary>Enter Selects</summary>
-  Preselect the first suggestion from address bar.
+  Preselects the first suggestion from address bar.
 For instance, if this page is the first suggestion when you type "xia", you don't need to press down arrow key before Enter.
 This is a workaround for the bad Firefox design choice of autofill domains only.

-  This script replaces the purpose of autofill, so `browser.urlbar.autoFill` is disabled on install.
+  This script replaces autofill, so `browser.urlbar.autoFill` is disabled on install.
 If you are typing part of a domain from the start and the first suggestion is from that domain (for instance, *git* from *github.com*), Tab key will autocomplete the domain even if the first suggestion is not the root.

-  I suggest to set `browser.urlbar.suggest.searches = false` or `browser.urlbar.matchBuckets = general:5` (general:5 means 5 normal suggestions before search suggestions, adjust as you wish).
+  I suggest to set `browser.urlbar.suggest.searches = false` or `browser.urlbar.matchBuckets = general:5` (general:5 means 5 normal suggestions before search suggestions, adjust the value as you wish).

   [Download link](https://github.com/xiaoxiaoflood/firefox-scripts/raw/master/chrome/enterSelects.uc.js).
 </details>